akdsco/next/DOCUMENTATION.md

  | First CPU Idle                   | 0.4s |
  | First Meaningful Paint           | 0.3s |

  The stats are impressive, application loads extremely fast.
-It's mostly due to it's simplicity, as it does not need to connect with servers and databases.
-It's simple and powerfull.
-The stats above are from a non throttled desktop based audit.
+It's mostly due to its simplicity, as it does not need to connect with servers and databases.
+It's simple and powerful.
+The stats above are from a non throttled desktop-based audit.
 However, even when throttled, it performs extremely fast, in ranges of 0.1-0.4s.
 One of the reasons it works so efficient is because there are no additional files or adds that need to be downloaded, which would result in worse performance.

- There are few suggestions to improve applications performance, however the gains are marginal.
-Some of those
+ There are few suggestions to improve applications performance.
+However, the gains are marginal.
- suggestions:
+ Some of those suggestions:
  - change priority for assets load
- - keep request counts low and transfer sizes small
+ - keep request counts low, and transfer sizes small
  - minify JS - Potential 12KB Savings
  - remove unused CSS - Potential 8KB Savings
  - enable text compression - Potential 25KB Savings